 Market, Damn It!: We had a recent discussion with a major-market broadcaster about the FM station in his market that has suddenly appeared on TV in response to a few bad PPM weeklies.
 What if lost TSL for an entire medium were as compelling an argument to market as a potentially fluky loss of remaining listening?
 How can broadcast radio engage everywhere if it does not make itself part of the consideration set at all times?

 Expand The Sights: The 52% number includes listening to the simulcasts of AM/FM radio stations on other platforms.
-It doesn’t include the efforts of broadcasters to capture share of ear with non-broadcast-products.
-Those efforts are a relative handful – – iHeart Radio’s user-generated stations; NPR Music’s “All Songs Considered”; Journal Radio Milwaukee’s Radio League app- – and not concerted enough efforts to represent any significant portion of the Share of Ear measurement for other categories.
+It doesn’t include the efforts of broadcasters to capture listening with non-broadcast-products.
+Those efforts are a relative handful – – iHeart Radio’s user-generated stations; NPR Music’s “All Songs Considered”; Journal Radio Milwaukee’s Radio League app- – and not concerted enough efforts to represent any significant portion of listening for other categories.
 If broadcasters were their own competition, the competition’s inroads wouldn’t rankle as much.

 With Classic Rock’s growing all-ages appeal, the “Who’s Next ” album is still listened to in some dorm rooms and most of its titles could easily be kickers in some consumer press story about broadcast radio today: “Bargain”; “Love Ain’t For Keeping”; “Won’t Get Fooled Again”; and, cheating slightly on “Baba O’Riley,” “Teenage Wasteland.”
 Whether the next story is headlined “Going Mobile” or “The Song Is Over” is not out of radio’s hands.
 Unless broadcast radio throws its hands up.